longhorn/longhorn/README.md

 # Longhorn

-Longhorn is a distributed block storage system built using containers and microservices.
-Longhorn creates a dedicated storage controller for each block device volume and sychronously replicates the volume across multiple replicas stored on multiple hosts.
-The storage controller and replicas are implemented using containers and are managed using a container orchestration system.
+Longhorn is a distributed block storage system for Kubernetes.
 Longhorn is lightweight, reliable, and easy-to-use.
+You can deploy Longhorn on an existing Kubernetes cluster with one simple command.
+Once Longhorn is deployed, it adds persistent volume support to the Kubernetes cluster.

-It is particularly suitable as persistent storage for containers.
-It supports snapshots, backups, and even allows you to schedule recurring snapshots and backups!
+Longhorn implements distributed block storage using containers and microservices.
+Longhorn creates a dedicated storage controller for each block device volume and sychronously replicates the volume across multiple replicas stored on multiple nodes.
+The storage controller and replicas are themselves orchestrated using Kubernetes.
+Longhorn supports snapshots, backups, and even allows you to schedule recurring snapshots and backups!

 You can read more details of Longhorn and its design [here](http://rancher.com/microservices-block-storage/).

-Longhorn is an experimental software.
+Longhorn is a work in progress.
 We appreciate your comments as we continue to work on it!

 ## Source Code
 Longhorn is 100% open source software.
 Project source code is spread across a number of repos:

 1. Longhorn Engine -- Core controller/replica logic https://github.com/rancher/longhorn-engine
-1. Longhorn Manager -- Longhorn orchestration, includes Flexvolume Driver for Kubernetes https://github.com/rancher/longhorn-manager
+1. Longhorn Manager -- Longhorn orchestration, includes Flexvolume driver for Kubernetes https://github.com/rancher/longhorn-manager
 1. Longhorn UI -- Dashboard https://github.com/rancher/longhorn-ui

-# Deploy in Kubernetes
+# Deploy on Kubernetes

 ## Requirements